Maltese Temperament: What's Good About 'Em, What's Bad About 'Em

-Maltese are NOT suited to young children, no matter how well-meaning the child.
+Maltese are not suited to young children, no matter how well-meaning the child.
 Children cannot help being clumsy, and that a child meant well is little solace to a Maltese who has been accidentally stepped on, sat on, rolled on, squeezed, or dropped onto the patio.
-In addition, most Maltese feel overwhelmed by the loud voices and quick movements that children can't help making – and stress (even defensive biting) may be the result.
+In addition, most Maltese feel overwhelmed by the loud voices and quick movements that children can't help making – and stress (even defensive snapping) may be the result.

 - Separation anxiety and barking.
 More than most other breeds, Maltese need a great deal of companionship and do not like being left alone for more than a few hours.
 They tend to express their unhappiness through destructive chewing and barking.

 Barking is an issue with almost all toy breeds.
 They are so alert, you see, and because they're so small, they try to sound intimidating.
 But it can easily get out of control.
 You must teach them not to bark excessively and to stop barking immediately when you tell them to.
 But this only works if you establish the right relationship between you and your Maltese, where you are the leader and he is the follower.
 Read more about Maltese Training.

 - Health problems.
 Maltese often suffer from itchy skin conditions caused by chronic allergies.
 The constant scratching can drive them nuts, and you, too.
 Maltese are also very prone to knee joint problems requiring expensive surgery.
 Other health problems in Maltese include eye diseases that can lead to blindness, bladder stones, heart disease, and epilepsy.
 Read more about Maltese Health.